 As I have ended each of the articles I’ve written on this: if you’re in my boat, you’re not alone.
 You are not the only one who aches for a sense of finality and closure or misses your college days.
 This is hard and confusing — how do you tell yourself it’s the end when it doesn’t feel or look like the end you’ve been preparing for all your life?

 This is not the ending I ever foresaw, and it’s been impossible for me to wrap my brain around it.
 I’m stuck.
 Stuck with a dying laptop on my desk because is it even worth buying a new one if I won’t have a job to need it for?
 Stuck across the hall from the bedroom I grew up in, desperately wanting to move on and start my adult life.
-But I am unable.
+But I can’t.
+Am unable.